 This tip for oily skin might sound like an oxymoron, because yes, you should wash your face more frequently when you are dealing with oily skin.
 But, the fact is, if you overdo it, you will make your skin dry, which will trigger the oil glands to produce even more sebum, and after a day or two, you will have more oil on your skin.

 First, you need to make sure you are using the right cosmetic products for your specific skin type.
 Secondly, don’t use makeup with poor quality.
 This type of makeup is usually harsher, which can damage the skin and make the sebaceous glands to produce more oil.
-Finally, search for makeup that is labeled as either oil-free or noncomedogenic.
+Search for makeup that is labeled as either oil-free or noncomedogenic.
 Finally, moisturizing the skin is important even if you have oily skin type.
 There are different types of moisturizers that can help your skin stay hydrated without making it greasy.

 It can be embarrassing in some situations when oily skin makes problems, but the real question is - Is oily skin unhealthy?
 Well, technically no, but it can lead to unhealthy conditions - like acne.